For a short video overview of collecting from Jira, please see below:

 You'll see the Jira data source appear in your sources.

 Once you have clicked 'Confirm,' you will see this integration under your Sources page.
-Onna will begin to interact with Confluence's API and begin to sync files.
+Onna will begin to interact with Jira's API and begin to sync files.
 Files will be processed and indexed so that all is searchable.
 A source will indicate that it's syncing during this process.

 When you click on the Jira data source, you will start seeing results being populated.